 In particular, this mod requires a recent MWSE build, as it uses a couple of newly-added MWSE features.
 The build date must be at least 2021-05-18.
 Just update to the latest version and you're good to go.

-For consistency (and in general, since Fortify Health sucks much worse without it), I also recommend using MCP's "Fortify Maximum Health" feature.
+For consistency (and in general, since Fortify Health sucks much worse without it), I recommend using Morrowind Code Patch's "Fortify Maximum Health" feature.

 As an MWSE-lua mod, Fortify MAX is compatible with most other mods.
 It is likely to have compatibility issues with any mod that changes how magicka or fatigue is calculated, unless the other mod takes this mod into account (see the interop section).